-If you were not at the following che ble to demonstrate compliance with all of the above Acceptance Criteria, you must proceed to cklist.
+If you were not able to demonstrate compliance with all of the above Acceptance Criteria, you must proceed to the following checklist.
 Site and Soil Assessment System Selection and Sizing Must be provided as described above for approval to be issued.
-Constructability Cumulative Impacts Cumulative Impact Assessment undertaken by a suitably qualified consultant in accordance with Section 2.4.4 of this DAF and Section 10.2 of the GTCC On-site Sewage Technical Manual.
+Constructability Cumulative Cumulative Impact Assessment undertaken by a suitably qualified consultant in accordance with Impacts Section 2.4.4 of this DAF and Section 10.2 of the GTCC On-site Sewage Technical Manual.